InfuseAI/primehub-site/docs/tasks/spyder-image.md

 git checkout spyder-stable
 ```

-In the source, update `binder/apt.txt` and add `sudo` in a line
+In the source, modify `binder/apt.txt` and add `sudo` in a line

 ```bash
 echo "binder/sudo" > apt.txt
 ```

 ## Build image

-Build a image with the tag `infuseai/spydet` in the source directory (`.`)
+Build a image with the tag `infuseai/spyder` in the source directory (`.`)

 ```
 jupyter-repo2docker --no-run --no-clean --user-name jovyan --user-id 1000 --push --image infuseai/spyder .
 ```

-Then Check the docker image is successfully push to dockerhub.
+Then Check the docker image is successfully push to DockerHub.

 ## Add Image to PrimeHub